A new online registration system has replaced the paper-based Form 9.

-Cathodic protection systems are complex and you need a consultant or fully trained person in the installation, operation and testing of these systems.
+Cathodic protection systems are complex and should be installed by someone who has been appropriately trained.
 For further information, contact the Australasian Corrosion Association.

-Some cathodic protection systems are exempt from the Regulation.
-These include:
+Some cathodic protection systems are exempt from the Regulation, for example:

 - fishing equipment